TassianaMilka/Project-Write/Write text/Nameclassornotnameclass/README.md

 -Launched in 1979;

-- Creation was based on the c programming language;
+-Creation was based on the c programming language;

 -C++ programming language is multiparadigm.